Fortinet Security Vulnerability Policy

 There are several ways to stay connected and receive the latest security vulnerability information from Fortinet.
 Review the following table, and subsequent summaries, to determine the appropriate option.

-We will not initiate a lawsuit or law enforcement investigation against a researcher in response to reporting a vulnerability if the researcher fully complies with this Policy.
+We will not initiate a lawsuit or law enforcement investigation against a researcher in response to reporting a vulnerability if the researcher fully complies with this stated Policy.

-Please understand that if your security research involves the networks, systems, information, applications, products, or services of another party (which is not us), that third party may determine whether to pursue legal action.
+Please understand that if your security research involves the networks, systems, information, applications, products, or services of another party that is not Fortinet, that third party may determine whether to pursue legal action.
 We cannot and do not authorize security research in the name of other entities.
 Please refer to that third party's bug bounty policy, if they have one, or contact the third party either directly or through a legal representative before initiating any testing on that third party or their services.
 If legal action is initiated by a third party against you and you have complied with this Policy, we will take reasonable steps to make it known that your actions were conducted in compliance with this Policy.
 While we consider submitted reports to be confidential documents, please be aware that a court could, despite our objections, order us to share report-related information with a third party.
 For clarity, this policy and any actions taken hereunder are not, and should not be understood as, any agreement on our part to defend, indemnify, or otherwise protect you from any third-party action based on your actions.

 You are expected, as always, to comply with all applicable laws and regulations.